Last updated: February 2, 2026

 Let’s break down each component without getting lost in complicated math.

-The structure of the MACD
+Structure of the MACD

-• The MACD line, often referred to as the “engine”: is the faster of the two lines in the indicator.
+• The MACD line: This is the faster of the two lines.
 It is calculated by subtracting the 26-period Exponential Moving Average (EMA) from the 12-period EMA.
-This calculation creates the MACD line, which reflects short-term shifts in momentum (StockCharts, n.d.).
+This line reflects short-term shifts in market momentum (StockCharts, n.d.).

 2.2.
 The meaning behind the movements